lmammino/streams-workshop/01-buffer-vs-stream/README.md

 > Why not to try the same exercise with the 3Gb file?

 At this point you should have clear in mind why Streams are so convenient 🙂

+> **Note:**, if you are using Docker, and couldn't manage to get this working, the gist of it is that the buffered approach will consume at least as much memory as the amount of data you are copying, while the streaming approach keeps a constant memory footprint (about 4kb) regardless on how much data you are copying around.

 ## 01.4 Our friend `Buffer`